A Distributed Plug-and-Play MCMC Algorithm for High-Dimensional Inverse Problems: Introduction

 Finally, MCMC methods have recently been paired with data-driven priors through the use of NNs to achieve high-quality estimation.
 Learned priors encoded by NNs have emerged as powerful tools to incorporate data-driven knowledge~\cite{Ongie2020}.
 In particular, Plug-and-Play (PnP) approaches~\cite{Venkatakrishnan2013,Zhang2021} leverage a generic denoiser within a standard inference algorithm.
 Several PnP MCMC algorithms have been proposed using different families of learned priors~\cite{Laumont2022,Cai2024,Coeurdoux2024pnp,Wu2024,Faye2025}.
 However, none of these algorithms has been designed with a strong focus on scalability and distributed computing.

-This work is aimed at designing a distributed data-driven MCMC algorithm to achieve state-of-the-art reconstruction quality, while enabling uncertainty quantification in high dimensional settings.
-Specifically, we propose a multi-GPU distributed MCMC algorithm, relying on the structure of a recent distributed Gibbs sampler~\cite{Thouvenin2024jcgs} designed for imaging inverse problems.
-Our main contribution is in the design of a distributed framework for the NN encoding the prior used in the sampler.
-In this context, we focus on fairly light NN architectures, as the number of parameters of the NN can have a notable memory cost for distributed computing.
+This work is aimed at designing a distributed data-driven MCMC algorithm to achieve state-of-the-art reconstruction quality, while enabling uncertainty quantification in high dimensional settings. \mb{Our main contribution is to propose a multi-GPU distributed MCMC algorithm to address problems, whose size exceeds the memory of a single GPU.
+The proposed algorithm relies on the structure of a recent distributed Gibbs sampler~\cite{Thouvenin2024jcgs} designed for imaging inverse problems, which is statistically equivalent to its serial counterpart.
+Specifically, our approach relies on the design of a distributed framework for the NN encoding the prior used in the sampler.} In this context, we focus on fairly light NN architectures, as the number of parameters of the NN can have a notable memory cost for distributed computing.

 The main classes of denoisers used in PnP-MCMC algorithms are convolutional NN (CNN)~\cite{Fleuret2024}, Normalizing Flows (NF)~\cite{Kobyzev2021} and Denoising Diffusion Models (DDM)~\cite{Daras2024}.
 Both NF and DDM are usually encoded by a very large number of parameters and involve non-local operations, which precludes an efficient distributed implementation.
 In contrast, CNNs offer promising opportunities for distributed computing.
 Each of their layers only involve convolution operators and, in general, entry-wise non-linearities.
 The former can usually be distributed efficiently, whereas the latter are embarrassingly parallel.
 Besides, CNNs designed using unrolled algorithms~\cite{Monga2021}, such as the Deep Dual Forward-Backward (DDFB) network~\cite{Repetti2022eusipco,Le2024}, have been shown to offer a good compromise between restoration performance and reduction in the number of parameters compared to other alternatives.